 Download pdf file of the full article including conceptual templates for summer recreation staff trainings.

-Check out our Effective Outdoor Program Design & Management Workshops and Site Management Courses.
+Check out our Effective Outdoor Program Design & Management Workshops.

 Want more information on wilderness medicine ?
 Take or sponsor one of our wilderness medicine courses.
 Guides and expedition leaders should consider taking our Wilderness First Responder course.